RemonXs5000/Ben_Pizza_Database/README.md

 Besically I Divided the Data Base into 1 Fact Table (Orders) and 4 Dimensions tables (customers , Rota , Adress ,item) then Each Dimensions has its Sub dimensions for More efficiency in retrieving data

+I Used Quick DBD For easily Designing the ERD And To Change it according to the Client Requirements then Excuted in Sql Server